 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems.
-We found E. coli bacteria, indicating the need to look for potential problems in water treatment or distribution.
+We did not find E. coli bacteria, indicating no need to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) identify problems and to correct any problems that were found during these assessments.

-We were NOT required to complete a Level 2 assessment because we found E. coli in our water system.
+We were NOT required to complete a Level 2 assessment because we did not find E. coli in our water system.
 In addition, we were required to take NO corrective actions and we completed NONE of these actions.